pauljtremblay/tarobot/README.md

-                        takes specific cards from the user instead of a random draw from the deck --show-prompt         displays the generated prompt ahead of the response
+                        takes specific cards from the user instead of a random draw from the deck --show-prompt         displays the generated prompt ahead of the response --show-diagnostics    displays diagnostic output from the completion response returned from openai
 ```

 <br />